If there is one idea I’ve thought about most in the past 10+ years, it is likely game theory.

 Growing populations required more horses in cities for transport and labor, resulting in so much horse waste that one newspaper predicted, “In 50 years, every street in London will be buried under nine feet of manure.”

 This became known as the Great Horse Manure Crisis of 1894.

 Just 18 years later, this crisis was thoroughly averted thanks to motorized vehicles replacing nearly all horses for transport and labor within cities eliminating the horse manure problem.

 Motorized vehicles are a great example of a positive sum creation many likely missed because they were entrenched in the competitive mindset of building better horse carriages.

 The internet is another obviously positive sum creation that radically changed the world.

-But there are so many examples of positive-sum creations within the ecosystem of the internet like Apple’s and Google’s mobile app stores which created an entirely new market with immense demand.
+But there are so many examples of positive-sum creations within the ecosystem of the internet like Apple’s and Google’s mobile app stores which fostered an entirely new market for mobile apps with immense demand.

-As you can tell from these examples, positive-sum creation typically follows technological advancement, like the printing press.
+As you can tell from these examples, positive-sum creation often follows technological advancement.

 And although these world-sweeping examples are easier to identify than smaller-scale positive-sum examples, don’t feel like you need be in technology or change the world to pursue positive-sum contexts and escape competition.